Chuchel Accessibility Report

 If you want to play Chuchel, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-We haven’t documented any accessibility features for Navigation in Chuchel which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We haven’t documented any accessibility features for Navigation in Chuchel which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to Chuchel, and offer accessibility features for Navigation:

 We've documented 2 accessibility features for Controls in Chuchel which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.